The Sound Of The Underground

 While hints of seminal Belgian synth trio TELEX also preside on this journey, with their debut album ‘Mind The Gap’, METROLAND provide a soothing headphone soundtrack for ‘Enjoying The View’, kind of like BEF’s ‘Music For Stowaways’ but without the Cold War dystopia.
 The slithery piano run of the beautiful ‘T.F.L’ is something to be savoured while really, ‘It’s More Fun to Commute’ and ‘(Much) More Fun’.

 ‘Mind The Gap’ has certainly impressed the wider electronic music community and invitations to both remix and support OMD have been evidence of that.
 And the song that the duo have been asked to remix??
 Yes, ‘Metroland’!
-The duo kindly spoke to The Electricity Club from their base in Brussels about their technological ideals and commuter concepts.
+The duo kindly spoke from their base in Brussels about their technological ideals and commuter concepts.

 With METROLAND, we never started out that way nor did we plan to create a concept album, really.
 METROLAND, as a band, was not even founded in the true essence of the word; it kind of derived out of a creative, musical frustration.

 In our former musical career, which lasted already for 20 years at that point, we felt that we reached all that could have been achieved.
 There were very, very few ambitions to fill and no more goals to achieve.
 Another reason was the boundaries that we were setting ourselves.

 While making music and experimenting with sounds and ideas we got frustrated as so many good ideas would not fit in with our former works and policy.
 Hundreds of arrangements and melodies were rejected due to this limitation.
 But we kept on going, creating songs, making arrangements, carefully watching not to throw everything away.